-Andy Christodoulou begins his fourth season as Head Women's Tennis Coach at Siena College.
+Andy Christodoulou is in his fifth season as head women's tennis coach at Siena College.
 Christodoulou guided the Saints to a fourth place MAAC finish in his first year with the program after taking over the reins in September of 2009.

 Christodoulou has worked in the local tennis circuit for the better part of the last decade, serving as an instructor at Tri City Tennis and Fitness Club and Wolfert's Roost Country Club.
 Currently, he is the Chair of the USTA Eastern/Northern Regions Nominating Committee.
 Also he serves as member of the USTA's Northern Region's Executive Board.